FelisDiligens/joplin-plugin-search-and-replace/README.md

 ## ⚡ Usage

 Open a note in the Markdown editor.
 Click on `Edit` in the menu bar and then on `Search and replace`.
-This will open a dialog.
+This will open a panel on the right.

 If you click on "Replace next", it will replace the next occurence relative to your I-beam (or cursor).
-When you open the dialog again (e.g. with `Ctrl`+`H`), it will remember the last text you entered, which makes it easy to repeat the last replacement.

 If you click on "Replace all", it will replace all occurences in the note.

-You can check "Case insensitive", so it doesn't check for upper or lower case characters.
+You can uncheck "Match case", so it doesn't check for upper or lower case characters.

 ### Regular Expressions